nislab/gensync-core/README.md

 # GenSync-core

-GenSync-core only contains the core source-code of gensync project.
+GenSync-core only contains the core source-code and tests of gensync project.

 The current version is 2.0.4